pwyf/aid-transparency-tracker/cleanup_plan.md

 High level goals
 ----------------

+* establish an agreed set of coding standards
 * clean up each python and template file, one by one
 * get rid of runtime
 * normalise schema